BlueBrain/sonata-extension/source/blueconfig.rst

      areas of the brain.
 It can also be used to take gap junctions into account.
 In order to enable a Projection, you also need to activate it with Stimulus and StimulusInject blocks.
 For details see BlueConfig Projection example.
+     For Sonata config, projections are additional edge files in "networks" (circuit_config file).

     .. blueconfig_value:: Path
         :type: abspath